Immersive learning through virtual reality for civil engineering education

 Allcoat, D., & von Mühlenen, A. (2018).
 Learning in virtual reality: Effects on performance, emotion and engagement.
 Research in Learning Technology, 26. https://doi.org/10.25304/rlt.v26.2140

 Beck, D. (2019).
-Special issue: Augmented and virtual reality in education: Immersive learning research.
+Special Issue: Augmented and virtual reality in education: Immersive learning research.
 Journal of Educational Computing Research, 57(7), 1619–1625. https://doi.org/10.1177/0735633119854035

 Bower, M., Howe, C., McCredie, N., Robinson, A., & Grover, D. (2014).
 Augmented reality in education–cases, places and potentials.
 Educational Media International, 51(1), 1–15.

 Chou, C.-C. (2017).
-An analysis of the 3D video and interactive response approach effects on the science remedial teaching for fourth grade underachieving students.
+An analysis of the 3d video and interactive response approach affects the science remedial teaching for fourth-grade underachieving students.
 EURASIA Journal of Mathematics, Science and Technology Education, 13(4). https://doi.org/10.12973/eurasia.2017.00658a

 Concannon, B. J., Esmail, S., & Roduta Roberts, M. (2019).
 Head-mounted display virtual reality in post-secondary education and skill training.
 Frontiers in Education, 4. https://doi.org/10.3389/feduc.2019.00080